top of page

 Homemade 'Golden Brick' Beancurd

-Long Beach Seafood in Singapore has perfected the art of creating unforgettable seafood experiences.
-From their commitment to serving only the freshest seafood to their innovative menu offerings, this restaurant impressed this seafood lover.
+Long Beach Seafood in Singapore has perfected unforgettable seafood experiences.
+Their commitment to serving only the freshest seafood and their innovative menu offerings is why they continue to thrive.

 Long Beach Seafood has four branches across Singapore: Demsey, UDC, IMM and Robertson Quay.